-Join us at 1:45 pm in the Goodwin Center to explore how the Yom Kippur fast can help quiet our thinking mind to become more present and in touch with our yetzer hatov—our inclination to good.
+Join us at 1:45 pm in the Goodwin Center to explore how Yom Kippur can help quiet our thinking mind to become more present and in touch with our yetzer hatov—our inclination to do good.

 Yom Kippur Afternoon: Reflections

-This year’s 2:45 pm Yom Kippur Afternoon Service will again include using the pilot edition of a planned new High Holy Day prayerbook, only at this one service.
+This year’s 2:45 pm Yom Kippur Afternoon Service will again include the pilot edition of a planned new High Holy Day prayerbook, only at this one service.
 Be part of the development of this new prayerbook.
-Also, Nancy Aiken and Sol Goldstein join us as we continue our recent practice of having BHC Congregants share personal reflections on the impact Judaism has had on their lives.
+Also, Howard Libit and Linda Speert join us as we continue our recent practice of having congregants share personal reflections on the impact Judaism has had on their lives.

-Join us at 4:30 pm for an interactive and creative program, for children accompanied by an adult, led by Director of Education Brad Cohen.
-Following, join the Congregation in the Sanctuary to hear the final shofar blasts.
+Join us at 4:30 pm for an interactive and creative program for children accompanied by an adult, led by Director of Education Brad Cohen.
+Afterwards, join the congregation in the Sanctuary to hear the final shofar blasts.

-On Saturday, September 14, following Neilah at 5:30 pm, break-fast with fellow Congregants and friends with a full kiddush-style meal.
-Cost is $25 for adults and $15 for children under 12.
-Reservations are required by Monday, September 9.
-Mail checks payable to BHC, Attn: Francie Gill, 7401 Park Heights Avenue, Baltimore, MD 21208.
-For information call Carol J. Caplan, 410-764-1587, ext.
+On Saturday, October 4, following Neilah at 5:30 pm, join us for break-fast with fellow congregants and friends with a full kiddush-style meal.
+The cost is $25 for adults and $15 for children under 12.
+The deadline for reservations is Monday, September 29.
+Make checks payable to BHC.
+Any questions, contact Carol J. Caplan, email@example.com or 410-764-1587, ext.
 270.

 Remember to bring your High Holy Day prayerbooks to services.
-“Gates of Repentance” may be purchased for $50 each by calling the Temple Office, 410-764-1587.
+We have a limited supply, but “Gates of Repentance” may be purchased.
+Call the Temple Office for details, 410-764-1587.